xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/overview.md

 }
 ```

-### Debug bundles
+## Debug bundles

-You can also use special guicey bundles, which modify application behaviour.
+You can also use special guicey bundles, which modify application behavior.
 Bundles could contain additional listeners or services to gather additional metrics during
-tests or validate behaviour.
+tests or validate behavior.

 For example, guicey tests use bundle to enable restricted guice options like
 `disableCircularProxies`.